Gutians: Prominence during the early 22nd century BCE

 According to the later literary composition Great Revolt against Naram-Sin, Naram-Sin of Akkad's army of 360,000 soldiers defeated the Gutian king Gula'an, despite having 90,000 slain by the Gutians.

 The much later Sumerian literary composition Cuthean Legend of Naram-Sin claims Gutium among the lands raided by Annubanini of Lulubum during the reign of Naram-Sin (c.
 2254–2218 BCE).
 Contemporary year-names for Shar-kali-sharri of Akkad indicate that in one unknown year of his reign, Shar-kali-sharri captured Sharlag king of Gutium, while in another year, "the yoke was imposed on Gutium".

 During the Akkadian Empire period, the Gutians slowly grew in strength and then established a capital at the Early Dynastic city of Adab.
 The Gutians eventually overran Akkad, and as the King List tells us, their army also subdued Uruk for hegemony of Sumer, in about 2147~2050 BCE.
-However, it seems that autonomous rulers soon arose again in a number of city-states, notably Gudea of Lagash.
+However, it seems that autonomous rulers soon arose again in a number of city-states, notably Gudea of Lagash, and Upper Mesopotamia and Assyria appear not to have been overrun by the Gutians.

 The Gutians seem also to have briefly overrun Elam at around the same time, towards the close of Kutik-Inshushinak's reign (c.
 2100 BCE).
 On a statue of the Gutian king Erridupizir at Nippur, an inscription imitates his Akkadian predecessors, styling him "King of Gutium, King of the Four Quarters".

 The Weidner Chronicle (written c.
 500 BCE), portrays the Gutian kings as uncultured and uncouth:

 Naram-Sin destroyed the people of Babylon, so twice Marduk summoned the forces of Gutium against him.
 Marduk gave his kingship to the Gutian force.
 The Gutians were unhappy people unaware how to revere the gods, ignorant of the right cultic practices.
 Utu-hengal, the fisherman, caught a fish at the edge of the sea for an offering.
 That fish should not be offered to another god until it had been offered to Marduk, but the Gutians took the boiled fish from his hand before it was offered, so by his august command, Marduk removed the Gutian force from the rule of his land and gave it to Utu-hengal.